breatheco-de/content/src/content/lesson/what-is-react-flux.md

 import AddItem from "./AddItem.jsx";

 export default function App() {
-  // Accedemos al contexto, pero esta vez solo vamos a usar 'tasks' const {tasks} = useContext(TaskContext);
+  // Accessing the context, but this time only using 'tasks' const {tasks} = useContext(TaskContext);

   return (